youn2G/APEX-Sovereign-Risk/README.md

 **APEX** is a quantitative monitoring solution designed to model and forecast global macro-financial stress.
 It transforms raw data from international institutions into an interactive, predictive terminal for decision-makers.

 ## 🧠 Key Features
-- **Dynamic risk scoring:** A composite index based on 4 structural pillars (Solvency, Liquidity, Stability, Inflation).
+- **Dynamic risk scoring:** a composite index based on 4 structural pillars (solvency, liquidity, stability, inflation).
 - **Predictive engine (ML):** Time-Series regression modeling to forecast risk trajectories at 6 months.
-- **Institutional UI/UX:** Minimalist terminal design inspired by Bloomberg and Reuters.
+- **Institutional UI/UX:** minimalist terminal design inspired by Bloomberg and Reuters.

 ## 💻 Tech Stack
 - **Language:** Python 3.10